mobilise-d/mobgap/docs/guides/coordinate_system.md

 ## Sensor Frame

 The sensor frame is defined by the axis x, y, z of the sensor.
-We expect these axis directions to follow the directions of the MM+ sensor of McRoberts, which is the primary sensor used in the mobilise-d project.
+We expect these axis directions to follow the directions of the MM+ sensor of McRoberts (when worn correctly), which is the primary sensor used in the mobilise-d project.
 This assumes that the sensor (if attached correctly) has the x-axis pointing upwards, the y-axis pointing to the right and the z-axis pointing forward.

-To use all functions and algorithms in mobgap, you should make sure that your data follows the same conventions.
+To use all functions and algorithms in mobgap, you need to make sure that your data follows the same conventions.
 This means, you likely need to define a rotation matrix that transforms your data into the expected coordinate system.
+This transformation is usually derived based on the known mounting orientation of your sensor.
 Have a look at the sections 3 and 4 in this
 [guide in gaitmap](https://gaitmap.readthedocs.io/en/latest/source/user_guide/prepare_data.html#converting-into-the-correct-units)
 for more information on how to do this.

+If you don't have any information about the mounting orientation of your sensor, you can try to estimate it based on the sensor data.
+The upwards axis could for example be identified using gravity and forward/backward axis can be identified using PCA with some additional assumptions.
+You can try to use the automatic alignment function ([TODO: Under development in #112](https://github.com/mobilise-d/mobgap/pull/112)) to align the sensor data to the body frame on a gait sequence level.
+Depending on the measurement setup, other constrains might be available to further refine the alignment.
+In all cases, manual inspection of the data is recommended to ensure that the alignment is correct.

 Data that is in the sensor frame is simply named by the axis postfix `_x`, `_y`, and `_z`.
 So the imu-data pandas Dataframe has the axes `["acc_x", "acc_y", "acc_z", "gyr_x", "gyr_y", "gyr_z"]`.